async-go/asyncgo/README.md

 ### Rake tasks

-- `rake send_digest_emails` emails a list of unread notifications to every user in every team.
+- `rake send_digest_emails` emails a list of unread notifications to every user